Lately, I’ve been thinking a lot about why people don’t reach their goals and the common mistakes that they make over and over again.

 If you continue on the path that you’re on, you’ll end up being in the exact same spot this time next year.
 How does that make you feel?

-If you’re ready to stop making the mistakes that I shared today and you need to know how to get started with changing your life, sign up for my free 5-day email course.
+If you’re ready to stop making the mistakes that I shared today and you need to know how to get started with changing your life, sign up for The Clarity Roadmap 5-day free email course.

 What are some common mistakes you make when setting goals?